scalawithcats/scala-with-cats/src/pages/case-studies/crdt/abstraction.md

 Here's the complete code for the instance.
 Write this definition
-in the companion object for `GCounter` to place it in glocal implicit scope:
+in the companion object for `GCounter` to place it in global implicit scope:

 ```tut:book:silent
 import cats.instances.list._   // for Monoid